 - a) Post on flowvis.com of your edited visual (video requirements are the same as for the GW assignment) as the Featured Image.
 Edit the publish date of your post to match the date and time that your visual was taken.
 This will determine the order of critique, and must match your visual metadata. - b) In your post, include the appropriate Skew-T diagram (will be covered in lecture) and your original (unedited) visual.
-You'll find these helpful when discussing your visual in class. - c) In the post write short statement of cloud type and whether the atmosphere was stable or unstable.
+You'll find these helpful when discussing your visual in class - c) In the post write short statement of cloud type and whether the atmosphere was stable or unstable.
 Not a document, just a short note, to be used as your post title.
 You will be expected to discuss this in class during your critique.
-We'll cover how to determine stability in class before the assignment is due. - d) In Canvas, submit your edited visual and your original (unedited) image on October 5. - e) Reports on your Clouds First visual will be due Monday October 24, both to Flowvis.org and Canvas, along with an assessment (SAF) form, same as for all the other images/vids.
+We'll cover how to determine stability in class before the assignment is due. - d) In Canvas, submit your edited visual and your original (unedited) image on October 20. - e) Reports on your Clouds First visual will be due Monday October 30, both to Flowvis.org and Canvas, along with an assessment (SAF) form, same as for all the other images/vids.
 Your report should also include the appropriate Skew-T diagram.
 See the Report Guidelines document at Flowvis.org>Course Info for details.
-Other submission details are the same as for the Get Wed Vis 1 report.
+Other submission details are the same as for the Get Wet report.
 Edit your post to include your report.

 Photograph a cloud.
 In fact, photograph clouds as often as possible, and start as soon as possible.
 You will soon discover that it is not easy to do but that it is a very pleasant diversion from everything else that you do.
+Phone cameras are generally OK for cloud photos, and you always have them with you, but they may or may not give satisfying results.